OctoPrint/OctoPrint/CONTRIBUTING.md

    it is the same as your's, it actually behaves the same as your's.
 E.g. if someone gives steps to reproduce his bug that looks like your's, reproduce the bug like that if possible, and only add a "me too" if you actually can reproduce the same issue.
-Also **provide all information like logs, versions, different reproduction steps** and whatever was additionally requested over the course of the ticket even if you "only" add to an existing ticket.
+Also **provide all information like Systeminfo Bundle, additional logs & versions, different reproduction steps** and whatever was additionally requested over the course of the ticket even if you "only" add to an existing ticket.
 The more information available regarding a bug, the higher the chances of reproducing and solving it.
 But "me too" on an actually unrelated ticket